 Genetics in the elementary classroom!
 Really!
 This is a brand new topic for me.
 It all started with a blog post by my friend Amber at SSSTeaching.
 Her post caught my eye and as I was looking over the colorful monsters her students created I started thinking about doing this with my students.
 Hmmmm, could I pull this off with third graders?
 Now why on earth would I choose that age?
 Well, keep reading and I will explain it!

 Time to play a little game to assign traits to their monsters.
 Amber’s activity suggests using “Rock-Paper-Scissors”, but I decided to use spinners.
 The kids would spin for dominant or recessive traits.
 I made a quick spinner by drawing a circle and sectioning it into 8 parts.
 I placed either a D or an R in each spot and then we used paper clips as the spinning part.
+I did this instead of Rock-Paper-Scissors to lessen the arguing that might happen!
 Take a look:

 They would spin and either highlight the dominant or recessive trait on the monster chart and then repeat for the other parent.
 Their favorite trait was “Stalk Eyes”.
 Most of the kids wanted to have that trait and groaned when they ended up with the recessive eyes on the head!
 Several were also unhappy about not getting wings.
 They kept this going until all traits were assigned.
 Now to draw the monster.
 The kids either had the dominant shape of a round body or the recessive trait of a triangular body.
 They added features like eyes, legs, wings, and colors based on the traits they had gained in the spinner game.
 It was fun to watch the monsters develop.
 I heard this comment as they worked, “Man, my monster is going to have only one leg and one horn!”
 And this one, “Hey, Mrs. Davis, if I didn’t get wings then my monster has no arms!”
 And the response to this, “Well, it could be worse, I have one leg and one horn, no arms, and polka dots with fur!”